isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Written reply by Minster for Law Edwin Tong on review limit of non.md

 ---
-title: Written Reply by Minister for Law Mr Edwin Tong SC on review limit of non-training days for trainee lawyers and enforcement measures against non-compliant law firms
+title: Written Reply by Minister for Law Mr Edwin Tong SC on the Practice Training Period for Trainee Lawyers
-permalink: /written-reply-by-minster-for-law-edwin-tong-on-review-limit-of-non-training-days-for-trainee-lawyers-and-enforcement-measures-against-non-compliant-law-firms/
+permalink: /written-reply-by-minster-for-law-edwin-tong-on-ptp-for-trainee-lawyers/
 date: 2025-11-05
 layout: post
 description: ""